VinnyCordeiro/Open-Machinist-Calculator/README.md

 * ***Why have you chosen the CERN Open Hardware Licence?***

 Because as much as I love the GPL, it was created for Open Source **Software**.
 Open Source Hardware is an entirely different beast, with very different concerns and needs to be attended, there's even an [article](https://www.gnu.org/philosophy/free-hardware-designs.en.html) concerning that on the GNU website.
-This is my first Open Source Hardware project that is in full compliance with the CERN-OHL-S v2 licence, I have others licensed with earlier versions that need to be upgraded *and* modified to be fully compliant, but that's off-topic.

 ### TODO
 * Start the code for real instead of a place holder.
 That also means researching all the formulas for each function, both for metric and imperial measurements.
 That'll be fun. 🙃